karlvr/Brotli/README.md

 Karl von Randow, karl@xk72.com

+This pod was inspired by the work of Matthew Cheok, https://github.com/matthewcheok/Brotli

 ## License

 Brotli is available under the MIT license.
 See the LICENSE file for more info.